-The First Presbyterian Church is located in the small, but charming community of Bridgeport, Nebraska.
-While the church is small and may not appear to be of any significant extravagance in terms of its architecture from the exterior, inside it holds a hidden treasure.
+The First Presbyterian Church is located in the small but charming community of Bridgeport, Nebraska.
+While the church is small and may not appear to hold extravagant architecture from the exterior, it holds a hidden treasure inside.

-Though difficult to see from the outside of the church, upon entering one’s eye is immediately pulled to the bright color and attractive designs of several ornate and expertly crafted stained glass windows.
-It is these windows that make the church a true hidden gem in this small Nebraska town and are beloved by both its members and the local community.
+Though difficult to see from the outside of the church, upon entering, one’s eye is immediately pulled to the bright color and attractive designs of several ornate and expertly crafted stained glass windows.
+These windows make the church a true hidden gem in this small Nebraska town, and they are loved by the church’s members and the local community.

-Sadly, one day, misfortune fell upon the church and several of the stained glass windows were damaged by a severe hailstorm.
-Not only was the glass broken in several areas, but the aluminum bead glazing beads on the exterior were also dented badly.
-The church is over 60 years old and this was the first time it had ever suffered hail damage.
+Sadly, one day, misfortune fell upon the church, and several of the stained glass windows were damaged by a severe hailstorm.
+Not only was the glass broken in several areas, but the aluminum glazing beads on the exterior were also badly dented.
+The church is over 60 years old, and this was the first time it had ever suffered hail damage.